PetroVoronov/telegram-menu-from-structure/README.md

 * `sourceType` - string, the source type of the field.
 It can be one of the following values:
   * `list` - the field is a list of values
   * `input` - the field is an input field, i.e. the user can enter a value by sending a message to the bot on request
-* `source` - function, a function that returns the source of the field.
+* `source` or `sourceAsync` function - a function that returns the source of the field.
 It is used for the `list` source type.
-Should return a Map object with the values of the list
+Should return a Map object with the values of the list.
+As argument it receives the data of the submenu item and `force` boolean flag.
+If `force` is true, the source should be deeply refreshed. `Force` is used only if the flag `extraRefresh` is set to `true` - see below.
+* `extraRefresh` - boolean, if true, the source can be deeply refreshed.
+As result the additional button "Refresh" will be shown in the bottom of the list of the values.
+It will be used to do a deep refresh of the source.
+The source function should be able to process the `force` flag.
 * `onSetBefore` - function, a function that is called before the value of the field is set.
 It can be used to check the value of the field before it is set
 * `onSetAfter` - function, a function that is called after the value of the field is set
 * `onSetReset` - array, an array of fields that should be reset when the value of the field is changed
 * `default` - any, the default value of the field
 * `label` - string, the label of the field
 * `text` - string, the text of the field

+**Note**: only one of the `source` or `sourceAsync` should be defined.
+If both are defined, the `sourceAsync` will be used.

 ### External functions to interact with Telegram